Meet Tim Cavey, the Host of the Teachers on Fire Podcast

 As lifelong learners, we are never more engaged and thoughtful than when we are creating.
 As educators, I believe we should be leading the charge on content creation by modeling a lifestyle of Create> Consume.
 The Teachers on Fire podcast is one expression of that intention.

 My vision was and continues to be the contribution of important conversations that spark thinking and ignite innovative practices by educators around the globe.
-As you’ll see if you explore my Tributes page, I’m pleased to say that the show is already making a positive impact.
+Not a week goes by that I’m not reminded of the positive impact that the show is making on listeners and viewers around the globe.

 What Inspired Teachers on Fire?